Employment Solicitors Leicester

 Do I have to use a solicitor for an employment law claim?

-You do not have to use a solicitor to make a claim to the Employment Tribunal, however the decision made by the Employment Tribunal is legally binding and getting legal advice can provide you with support and help you understand the stronger and weaker aspects of your case.
-Employment Tribunal claims can often last up to 12 months, and instructing a solicitor can ensure you understand the complex laws involved and make sure your interests are represented throughout the duration of the claim.
+However, the decision made by the tribunal is legally binding.
+Getting legal advice from employment solicitors in Leicester can provide you with support and help you understand the stronger and weaker aspects of your case.
+Employment tribunal claims can often last up to 12 months, and instructing a solicitor can ensure you understand the laws involved and that your interests are represented throughout the claim.

 What are non-compete clauses?